Dunbaratu/LaserDist/README.md

 bounce the signal back or you won't get a measurement, so using it at that great distance will be very hard.

-### CURRENT KNOWN LIMITATIONS (i.e. the reason this is a WIP)
+### FUTURE EXPANSION PLANS (i.e. the reason this is a WIP)

-These are limitations I plan to work on fixing:
+**Max distance isn't enforced yet**:  It's part of a future plan to have different variants of the part that work better the higher up the tech tree you go.
+For now, despite what it says, the range is actually infinite.

-* **Distance only measures accurately when near the terrain!!**.
-KSP unloads the polygon colliders when the terrain is far away from the craft, causing the laser to be unable to bounce off the terrain.
-When you are more than about 6000-7000m away from terrain, it doesn't seem to work and instead returns the place where the ray hits the sea-level sphere under the terrain.  **There is a way to solve this, but it involves performing a numerical approximation algorithm, which can be computationaly expensive, so it's a matter of finding the right balance between animation speed and accuracy.
-That is why for this version, the fix isn't implemented yet.
+**Other sorts of sensors?**:  Now that the numerical approximation behind making a "fake raycast" that finds intersections with the planet terrain from far away and from any angle is implemented, this opens up the chance that other sorts of long range beam sensors could be made.
-* The **Max distance isn't being enforced** yet.
-The plan is to make a few different versions of this part that draw different amounts of power, and can go different ranges.
-But for now despite what it says, the range is actually infinite.
+For example a "biome detector" that returns the name of the biome where the hit occurred is a possibility, as is a "density at a distance" measurement which might tell you the atmospheric pressure or density at the ground level where the hit occurred.
+(Maybe because of something that the laser detects about interference with the air?
+It's a bit hard to justify realistically how that would work, but it's definitely possible with the software.
+Just not sure if it's possible in the real world, or whether real-world sanity is really the intent of this mod or not.

 ### How do I use it from my script then?

-That hasn't been written yet.
-I figured I'd make the part first, and then once it exists issues about how to integrate it can come later.
+Very Soon Now(tm) the dev team of kOS (of which I'm part) plans to have a release that lets you read the fields of any part's KSPFields (The stuff you see in the rightclick popup user interface panels), and manipulate any part's widgets on the rightclick menus (the buttons, the sliders, etc).

-But at the moment it still does work as a manual piloting instrument, which is good enough for a 0.1 release.
+The plan from the beginning was to make LaserDist be a good test case of this feature that may actually be useful in its own right.

-The ability to iterate over parts and read their KSPFields (The stuff you see in the rightclick popup user interface panels) is a planned future feature of kOS, and that is how this is expected to work once it works.
-By being designed that way it should also be usable by other mods too.
+But that's not released just yet.
+So at the moment this is only usable as a manual piloting aid where you leave the part menu open and look at it by eye as you fly.

 ### Part modeling help?